Introduction to Offshore Decommissioning

 Introduction to Offshore Decommissioning is approved by the Engineering Construction Industry Training Board (ECITB) and is aimed at oil and gas industry professionals (technical and non-technical), including engineers, managers, finance and procurement personnel, as well as those working in related industry and regulatory bodies.

-For further details on the course and the dates that the CPD will be run please visit the University of Aberdeen events at https://www.abdn.ac.uk/events/conferences/Decommissioning.php
+For further details on the course and the dates that the CPD will be run please visit University of Aberdeen On-Demand Learning Short Courses at https://on.abdn.ac.uk/courses/introduction-to-offshore-decommissioning/.

 The most recent guidance from BEIS clarifies that it is the owner of an installation or pipeline or a section 29 notice holder who bears residual liability.
 But is that the result that emerges from an analysis informed by property law?
 Even if it is, might it nevertheless be preferable pragmatically for the state to assume such liability?
 The talk included some searching questions from industry professionals in the audience.
 Professor Richard Neilson spoke about the University’s ground-breaking collaboration with the OGTC in launching the new National Decommissioning Centre.